-J.D. students may do concurrent degrees with more than 100 programs through the UW Graduate School.
-However, the School of Law has established formal concurrent degree programs, including:
+With more than 100 programs through the UW Graduate School, our law students have access to highly ranked programs offered at the UW.
+The School of Law also has established formal concurrent degree programs, including:

-Law students may also want to consider a concurrent enrollment in one of the School of Law's LL.M. programs:
+For students interested in specializing in an area of law, law students may consider concurrent enrollment in one of the School of Law's LLM programs:

 - Asian & Comparative